technologiesubtile/SX1281-ESP8266-BLE-Transceiver/README.md

 Hardware

 The aim is a transceiver that can be controlled over serial USB from a computer, tablet or smartphone and combines a radio module and a microcontroller, also enabling to run autonomously and store own code and some data.
 Whereas a choice of boards (Lillygo, TTgo etc.) are available that combine an ESP32 with a SX1278 LoRa radio, the SX128x can up to now (mai 2022) not be purchased on a similar board (susceptible of changing rapidly...).
 In principle it would also be possible to control a SX128x over serial port solely by a usb to serial bridge since its novelty is the ability to pass commands either via SPI or RS232, but this would require software on the host computer in order to be used ergonomously and preclude running code on the board.
 Our choice is to build our own experimental platform while a commercially available solution is still unavailable.
 Since the ESP32 is oversized for basic control of the SX128x, we opt for a ESP8266 D1 mini module.
 A requirement for us is a 50 Ohm output for connecting external antennas and measurement gear, rather than a PCB inverted F antenna often seen on Bluetooth and WiFi modules.
 A SX1281 module in a can package by niceRF has a solder pad antenna output (neither IFA nor IPEX connectors).
+We run a coplanar waveguide from the solder pad to a SMA edge connector.

 The board front and back